 Buhovo Monastery “St. Maria Magdalena”

 In the area of Buhovo there are two monasteries and this is one of them.
 If you come from Sofia, it is located on a small hill just before the town of Buhovo.
-The monastery can be reached by car.
+You can reach the monastery by car.
 Coming from Sofia, just before the town, there is an exit to the left (on the right you can see the plant Kremikovtsi).
 Near the fork junction, there is a well distinguishable road sign.
-The monastery can be seen from the main road exit.
+You will see the monastery from the main road exit.

-The monastery was created in the 16th century over the foundations of an early Christian basilica.
+The monastery began its existence in the 16th century over the foundations of an early Christian basilica.
 It is believed that the basilica was built at the time of Emperor Constantine the Great.
 The monastery was destroyed during the Ottoman slavery.
 It was revived again in the first half of the 19th century.
 Unfortunately, the information about the Buhovo monastery is very scarce.